Naveens1656/Student_Assistant/README.md

 ## ✅ Getting Started

+## 1. Run the Frontend (React)
-cd student-assistant
+- cd student-assistant
-cd frontend
+- cd frontend
-npm install
+- npm install
-npm start
+- npm start
-Runs the app in development mode.
+- Runs the app in development mode.

 Open http://localhost:3000 to view it in your browser.

 The page will reload automatically when you make changes.

-3️⃣ Run the Backend (Flask)
+##2.
+Run the Backend (Flask)
+- cd student-assistant

-cd backend
+- cd backend

-# Create & activate virtual environment
-# On Windows:
+On Windows
-venv\Scripts\activate
+- venv\Scripts\activate

-# On Mac/Linux:
+On Mac/Linux
-source venv/bin/activate
+- source venv/bin/activate

-# Install dependencies if needed
-pip install -r requirements.txt

-# Start the backend server
-python app.py
+- python app.py

-The backend will start on http://localhost:5000.
+The backend will start on http://localhost:5000

-⚡ Available Frontend Scripts
-In the project directory, you can run:

-npm start — Runs the app in development mode.

-npm run build — Builds the app for production.

-npm test — Runs tests.

-npm run eject — Ejects configuration (advanced).

-Note: You don’t have to use eject.
-The default configuration works well for small and medium projects.

 📚 Learn More
 Create React App Docs